-After much pressure from our loyal clientele, YPT have finally made the logical step of arranging a tour to the country that has been described among other things as the last holdout of the Cold War and Europe’s ‘only Soviet State’.
+After much pressure from our loyal clientele, YPT have finally made the logical step.
+We arranged a tour to the country that has been described among other things as the last holdout of the Cold War and Europe’s ‘only Soviet State’.

 If you like our North Korean and Iran tours, you will love this!

-The tour will be limited to a very strict maximum number, on a first come, first served basis, with us offering great discounts to all former pioneers.
-This trip also finishes directly before, and connects with our Eurasian Adventure Tour, going on to Chernobyl and Transnistria, with bookings for those joining multiple groups.
+The tour will be limited to a very strict maximum number, on a first come, first served basis.
+We are offering great discounts to all former pioneers.
+This trip also finishes directly before, and connects with our Eurasian Adventure Tour, going on to Chernobyl and Transnistria.
+We also accept bookings for those joining multiple groups.

 Arrive in Minsk, transfers from the airport according to your flight times and meet your YPT guide and fellow travellers